jetbrains-academy/kotlin-onboarding-introduction/LastPush/Helpers/task.md

-During the next steps we will implement some helper functions to create the application.
+In the upcoming steps, we will implement some helper functions to create the application.

 ### Task